Energy in Buildings and Communities Technology Collaboration Programme

 The aim of this Annex is to promote an understanding of the complex behaviour of air flow in buildings and to advance the effective application of associated energy saving measures in both the design of new buildings and the improvement of the existing building stock.

-The Representatives for Annex 5 are Mr. Simon Jones (Aereco) and Dr. Marie Coggins (National University of Ireland Galway).
+The Representatives for Annex 5 are Mr. Simon Jones (Aereco) and Dr. Marie Coggins (University of Galway).

 For further information about the Annex, please visit the AIVC webpage.